Violence rages over Indian flashpoint temple

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-THIRUVANANTHAPURAM, India: Twin arson and bomb attacks rocked southern India on Saturday, continuing a violent backlash that followed the entry of two women into a Hindu temple that forbids female devotees.
+THIRUVANANTHAPURAM: Twin arson and bomb attacks rocked southern India Saturday, continuing a violent backlash that followed the entry of two women into a Hindu temple that forbids female devotees.

 The Sabarimala temple in Kerala state has been at the centre of a prolonged showdown between religious hardliners and authorities since September, when India’s top court overturned a ban on women aged 10 to 50 setting foot inside.